sodiumhalogenteam/git-emoji-commit/README.md

 ## why?

 To encourage more concise commits.
-The earlier you commit the better.
 Each commit type helps you keep your changes organized and brief.

 Commit early, commit often.
 PR early, PR often.